SEND US A MESSAGE

 £20.24 – £26.99

 A vivid and inspiring biography of five-time Nobel Peace Prize nominee Dr Vamık Volkan, born in Cyprus in 1932 before moving to the US in 1957.
-This book about the man and his illustrious career provides an understanding of humanity, society, and psychological treatment and includes his meetings with Yasser Arafat, Desmond Tutu, and Jimmy Carter.
+This book about the man and his illustrious career provides an understanding of humanity, society, and psychological treatment.
+Due to be published in July 2019.
 9781912691159

 Biography, Psychoanalysis, Psychoanalysis & Politics, Psychoanalytic Theory, Psychotherapy